Black-Capped Chickadee Nesting Habits a Close Look

 After brooding, both the male and female share in feeding the young birds.
 The baby chickadees will stay in the nest for 16 days.

 About 10 days after the young leave the nest, they'll be able to feed themselves.
-Yet, they will stay with the adults for a total of 3 to 4 weeks.
+The adults continue caring for the young a total of 3 to 4 weeks after they fledge.

 Bird House Placement - How Close Do They Nest to Each Other?